 So today I'm sharing this easy caramel pineapple cake.
 Soft and moist pineapple cake layered with cream cheese frosting and pineapple chunks and bathe in caramel.
-Oh la la!
+Oh, la la!
 This recipe has a few steps to it but every step is so simple.
 Don't you worry.
-Now let's start shall we?

 I'm using my lemon yogurt cake recipe for this cake, with some adjustments here and there.
 I'm using pineapple greek yogurt to give it that pineapple touch.
-Later on when assembling the cake, I'm using chopped pineapple to highlight the flavour.
+Later on, when assembling the cake, I'm using chopped pineapple to highlight the flavor.

 This cake is really moist and soft.
 If you've tried my lemon yogurt cake, then you'll know what I'm talking about.

 If you watch the video you'll see that I cut all around my cakes.
-I wanted to reduce the domey surface without having to cut the dome top off.
-You can skip this part of course.
+I wanted to reduce the dome surface without having to cut the dome top off.
+You can skip this part of the course.
 It's just me being crazy as my husband says.